alfred1137/LE-Save-Manager/README.md

 # Last Epoch Save Manager

-A comprehensive command-line utility for Windows designed to manage "Last Epoch" save files.
-This script provides a robust workaround for a common game launch bug while offering powerful backup and restore features.
+A command-line utility for Windows designed to manage "Last Epoch" save files.
+This script provides a workaround for a common bug when launching with mods; while offering adequate save backup and restore features.

 ## The Problem

-The game "Last Epoch" can fail to launch if a `Saves` folder is already present in its `AppData` directory.
-This forces players into a tedious and error-prone manual process: moving the save folder before launching the game, and then restoring it after playing.
+The game "Last Epoch" can fail to launch with mods if a `Saves` folder is already present in its `AppData\LocalLow\Eleventh Hour Games\Last Epoch` directory.
+This forces players into a tedious and error-prone manual process: moving the save folder before launching the game, and then restoring it after the game is launched in order to resume player progress.

 ## The Solution

 This script automates the entire workflow.
-It provides a simple, menu-driven interface to safely back up your saves, prepare the directory for a clean game launch, and then reliably restore your most recent save data after your session.
-It's designed to be robust, user-friendly, and safe.
+It provides a simple, menu-driven interface to safely back up your saves, prepare the directory for a clean game launch, and then reliably restore your most recent save data when you are ready to play.

 ---